awsdocs/amazon-ec2-user-guide/doc_source/building-shared-amis.md

 Currently, there is no easy way to know who provided a shared AMI, because each AMI is represented by an account ID\.

 We recommend that you post a description of your AMI, and the AMI ID, in the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.
 This provides a convenient central location for users who are interested in trying new shared AMIs\.
-You can also post the AMI to the [Amazon Machine Images \(AMIs\)](http://aws.amazon.com) page\.

 ## Protect Yourself<a name="public-amis-protect-yourself"></a>